-Much clinical and scientific evidence indicates that humans are beings of consciousness and energy—not just physical bodies.
+Much clinical and scientific evidence indicates that the nature of humans is that they are beings of consciousness and energy—not just physical bodies.
 This article shares different religious or spirituality viewpoints that point to the same fact.

 As humans, we are lofty creations imbued with a spark—and the potential for a flaming torch— of the Divine within.
 This message is difficult for some to hear so I will quote a number of wise religious and spiritual teachers.
 The very first chapter of The Bible conveys scriptural proof of humanity’s spiritual nature; Genesis 1: 27 states, “So God created man in his own image… ”